ipoopedmypantsuups/HitmanBloodMoneyTrainer/README.md

 # Hitman Blood Money Trainer

 ## Overview:
-This is a repository for a Hitman Blood Money DLL that I built with Visual C++ ImGui and Kiero.
+This is a repository for a Hitman Blood Money DLL that I built with C, C++, ImGui and Kiero.

 The main purpose of this project was to get familiar with programming internal GUIs and
 familiarize myself with process hooking techniques.